 Leaving a gift in your Will

-A gift in your Will provides a lasting legacy, a wonderful way to enable the Museum to continue to delight and inform visitors today and for generations to come.
-It creates an immediate and lasting effect and is vital to our future.
+A gift in your Will provides a lasting legacy, a wonderful way to enable the Museum to continue to delight and inform visitors for generations to come.
+It creates both an immediate and a lasting effect and is vital to our future.

 It is usually a lot more straightforward than people think.
 There is more than one way to do it too.
 So you can make sure your Will does exactly what you want it to and honours your wishes.

 Ways to leave a gift to charity